fknop/ngx-hook/README.md

   selector: 'counter',
   template: '{{ counter }}'
 })
-export class CounterComponent implements OnInit {
+export class CounterComponent implements OnInit, OnDestroy {

+  // You don't need to instantiate it yourself
+  // If you don't instantiate it, it will be instantiated before ngOnInit is called
   @Hook() ngOnDestroy$ = new EventEmitter<any>();

   counter: number = 0;